-All students who wish to take coursework at other institutions and wish to apply this work toward degree requirements at California Baptist University must receive prior approval.
-The purpose of this is to ensure that the coursework is transferable to California Baptist University, and to encourage student success by monitoring total academic loads.
-Students not receiving prior approval for enrollment at another institution may not be permitted to transfer those credits.
-Additional information and appropriate forms are available on the California Baptist University web site.
+In order to ensure that coursework is transferable to California Baptist University, enrolled California Baptist University students who wish to complete coursework at other institutions and apply this work toward degree requirements at California Baptist University must receive prior approval from the Office of the University Registrar.
+Coursework completed at another institution without securing California Baptist University's prior approval for the course(s) may not be accepted as transferable.
+Additional information and appropriate forms are available on InsideCBU.